 Devils Fork State Park

 Boat-in campsites are offered seasonally at Devils Fork.
-(Closed for winter season, Dec.1-March 1.)
+(Closed for winter season, Dec.1 - April 1.)

 There are a total of 13 boat-in campsites, all of which are located in the same general area.
 Each site has either one, two or three tent pads.
 There is a fire ring located at each campsite.
 There is no dock or ramp at the boat-in campsites; boats must be anchored or beached at this area.
 The approximate distance from the main boat launch area to the boat-in campsites is two miles.
 The cost for camping at the boat-in campsites at Devils Fork is $18/night for a single pad (max 6 people), $28/night for a double pad (max 12 people) and $38/night for a triple pad (max 18 people).
 Pets are not allowed.
 Camping is not permitted along any other areas of shoreline or on any of the islands located on Lake Jocassee.